 Beatty has the charisma necessary to pull of the light-ent/comedy persona, and the writing when he’s on stage is quick and smart.
 But this is also a tale of paranoia taking a bite out of Mickey’s flip front.
 As the comedian rises again on the club circuit, he knows that the Mob will eventually work out who “Mickey” actually is.

-This fight between paranoia and the surreal goes on all the way to the end and is, in dramatic terms, the film’s ruin.
+This fight between the paranoid and the surreal continues all the way to the end and is, in dramatic terms, the film’s ruin.
 But it also singles it out as a weird experiment, albeit one that would be worked through most fully on TV rather than on the big screen.

-But there’s a lot to enjoy.
+There’s a lot to enjoy.
 Arthur Penn has an eye (he’s the brother of genius photographer Irving Penn so maybe it’s in the DNA), Beatty has the charisma, the supporting cast – Tone, Hatfield and Hart in particular, but also Alexandra Stewart as Mickey’s complex love interest – is strong.
-It is in many ways a missing-link movie helping smooth the way from trenchcoats to kaftans.
+It is in many ways a missing-link movie helping smooth the way from one era to another very different one – from trenchcoats to kaftans.
 No wonder it’s odd.

 Mickey One – Watch it/buy it at Amazon